pete3n/nix-pi/README.md

 ## Build instructions:
-Ensure [Flakes are enabled](https://nixos.wiki/wiki/Flakes) for Nix, and that you are running an x86_64-linux bases system.
+Ensure [Flakes are enabled](https://nixos.wiki/wiki/Flakes) for Nix, and that you are running an x86_64-linux based system.

 Clone this branch with:
 ```